TREASURIES-Yields tumble to two-week lows on recession fears

 Yields have dropped from more-than-decade highs reached before last week’s Fed meeting, when the U.S. central bank hiked rates by 75 basis points, the biggest increase since 1994, and signaled a similar move is possible in July.

-Fed Chairman Jerome Powell will testify before Congress for a second day on Thursday, a day after saying the Fed is not trying to engineer a recession to stop inflation but is fully committed to bringing prices under control even if doing so risks an economic downturn.
+Fed Chairman Jerome Powell said on Thursday that the Fed's commitment to reining in 40-year-high inflation is "unconditional" but also comes with the risk of higher unemployment.

-There are “growing recession fears,” said Benjamin Jeffery, an interest rate strategist at BMO Capital Markets, noting that Powell’s tone on Wednesday was “a bit more cautious.”
+There are “growing recession fears,” said Benjamin Jeffery, an interest rate strategist at BMO Capital Markets.

-As concerns about a recession increase, Jeffery says 10-year yields could drop back to the 2.50%-to-2.75% area, “especially if we started to see even more concerning economic data and even maybe some slowing in terms of hiring.”
+As concerns about an economic downturn increase, Jeffery said 10-year yields could drop back to the 2.50%-to-2.75% area, “especially if we started to see even more concerning economic data and even maybe some slowing in terms of hiring.”

-Bonds were boosted earlier on Thursday after data showed that euro zone business growth has slowed significantly this month - and by much more than expected - as consumers concerned about soaring bills opted to stay at home and defer purchases to save money.

-U.S. data on Thursday showed that the number of Americans filing new claims for unemployment benefits edged down last week as labor market conditions remained tight, though some slowing is emerging.
+U.S. data on Thursday showed that the number of Americans filing new claims for unemployment benefits edged down last week as labor market conditions remained tight, while U.S. business activity slowed considerably in June.

+Bonds were boosted earlier on Thursday after a survey showed that euro zone business growth has slowed significantly this month - and by much more than expected.

+The Treasury saw solid demand for an $18 billion sale of five-year Treasury Inflation-Protected Securities (TIPS).

+The notes sold at a high yield of 0.362%, around 3 basis points below where they had traded before the auction, and had an average bid-to-cover ratio of 2.61 times.
+USAUCTION33

+Inflation expectations priced in to the notes have fallen in the past week as fears of a recession have increased.

-Inflation expectations also fell on Thursday.
-Breakeven rates on five-year Treasury Inflation-Protected Securities (TIPS), a measure of expected annual inflation for the next five years, fell as low as 2.70%, the lowest since Feb.
+Breakeven rates, a measure of expected annual inflation for the next five years, reached 2.69% on Thursday, the lowest since Feb.
 8. They are down from a five-week high of 3.25% reached on June 13.
 USBEI5Y=RR

 Price